Supervised Multimodal Bitransformers for Classifying Images and Text: Related Work

-Concurrently with the work presented in this paper, various self-supervised multimodal architectures have been published, e.g. ViLBERT~\cite{Lu:2019vilbert}, VisualBERT~\cite{Li:2019visualbert}, LXMERT~\cite{Tan:2019lxmert}, VL-BERT~\cite{Su:2019vlbert}, VideoBERT~\cite{Sun:2019arxiv}.
-Our model differs from these self-supervised architectures in that the individual components are trained unimodally.
-This has pros and cons: our method is straightforward and intuitive, easy to implement even for existing self-supervised encoders, and already obtains impressive improvements.
+There has been a large number of self-supervised multimodal architectures published recently, e.g. ViLBERT~\cite{Lu:2019vilbert}, VisualBERT~\cite{Li:2019visualbert}, LXMERT~\cite{Tan:2019lxmert}, VL-BERT~\cite{Su:2019vlbert}, VideoBERT~\cite{Sun:2019arxiv}, and others.
+Our model differs from these self-supervised architectures in that the individual components are pretrained only unimodally.
+This has pros and cons: our method is straightforward and intuitive, easy to implement even for existing self-supervised encoders, and obtains impressive improvements.
+If a new and better text or vision model comes out, it is trivial to replace components.
 On the other hand, it is not able to fully leverage multimodal information during self-supervised pre-training.
 That said, it does potentially have access to orders of magnitude more unimodal data.
-In other words, if anything, these supervised multimodal bitransformers should provide a strong baseline for gauging if self-supervised multimodal bitransformers actually outperform their unimodal peers.
+In other words, if anything, these supervised multimodal bitransformers should provide a strong baseline for gauging if and how much self-supervised multimodal pretraining actually helps.